-One day about 12 years ago, my husband asked if we could cut out processed food.
+Years ago, my husband asked if we could cut out the boxes of processed food we relied on for the bulk of our meals.
 For a minute I’m sure I looked like a deer caught in headlights.

 What would we eat?!

-So how do we eat real food on a budget?
+So how do we save on food?
 Look no further.

-Take a look in your fridge and pantry.
-Determine what meals you can make.
+Look in your fridge and pantry.
+Determine what meals you can make with what you have.
 Write it down.
-That’s it!
+You just made a meal plan!
 Here are some more tools to help you get started:

-There is no clear cut, one size fits all answer to “What’s a good grocery budget?”
-The factors unique to your family will determine what your budget should be.
-What I can give you, though, are some tracks to run on and an example how my family has kept our grocery budget down for many years.
+There is no clear-cut, one size fits all answer to “What’s a good grocery budget?”
+Your unique family situation will determine what your budget should be.
+What I can give you, though, are some factors to consider and an example of how my family has kept our supermarket money down for many years.

-Besides making your meal plan, cooking food from scratch is one of the greatest ways to save on groceries.
+Besides making your meal plan, cooking from scratch is one of the greatest ways to save on food.
 But you also have to keep in mind that you should only make food from scratch when it makes sense.

-If you need to eat gluten free, don’t make bread.
-If your family only eats salsa once a year, buy a jar when you need it.
-If your family eats a lot of mayo, start making it from scratch!
+If you need to eat gluten-free, don’t make bread.
+Or if your family only eats salsa once a year, buy a jar when needed.
+However, if your family eats a lot of mayo, that would be something to start making it from scratch!

 - Best Food to Make from Scratch